jfcloutier/karma_system/design_notes/building plans.md

 To recap, the CA can seek to impact an experience it holds by impacting causative experiences held in its umwelt.
 This is achieved indirectly by the CA directing its umwelt to find a way to impact these experiences in prescribed ways (create vs persist vs terminate).

-The only types of experiences that can be impacted are `count`, `more`, `unchanged` and `trend` experiences.
+The only types of experiences that can be impacted are `count`, `more`, and `trend` experiences.
 A sensing experience (e.g. distance(ir_sensor_1, 10)) is a record of a sensor reading that was taken.
 There is no point denying it (the CA might still want to validate it though).
 The same applies to action experiences (e.g. spin(motor_1, true)).
 There is also no point in denying it happened.
 An imagined experience is one abduced by the Apperception Engine to unify a causal theory.
 It must be accepted for as long as the causal theory is used.

 A CA seeking to impact an umwelt experience from which it synthesized an experience it itself holds can do so *directly* or *indirectly*.
 Since synthetic experiences are composed of experiences observed in the umwelt which can themselves be synthetic experiences, a plan might be realized by more (lower-level) plans and so on until we reach only goals that can be directly impacted by activating effectors.